 Tie a resistance band around a fixed object.
 The band should be anchored below knee-height.

-Grab the band with your right hand and step forward until you feel
+Grab the band with your right hand and step forward until you feel tension in the band.

 Face forward with the band still in your right hand.
 Put your left foot in front of your right.